ConsenSys/daisy-docdash/tutorials/Daisy-SDK.md

 ## <a id="SignUp" class="anchor"></a>Signing Up for a Subscription

-Signing up for a subscription is a two step process: First, the user must make a transaction approving the subscription contract to transfer tokens from their wallet.
+Signing up for a subscription is a two-step process: First, the user must make a transaction approving the subscription contract to transfer tokens from their wallet.
 Second, the user must sign the details of the subscription agreement using MetaMask or a dapp browser and that signed agreement must be submitted to Daisy.

 ---
 ### <a id="ApprovalStep" class="anchor"></a>Approval Step